 Mustafa’s Iraqi Turshana (Dried Fruit Compote)

-I was born in Baghdad, the capital of Iraq, and grew up there for the first 11 years of my life, experiencing both the good years and the war towards the end before my family (my parents, older brother and I) sought refuge in Jordan.
-My childhood in Iraq was spent predominantly at our large home, living with my family, grandparents and other uncles and their families.
+I was born in Baghdad, the capital of Iraq, and grew up there for the first 11 years of my life, experiencing both the good years and the war before my parents, my older brother and I sought refuge in Jordan.

-Growing up I began to learn more about my family.
-My mother is from Northern Iraq and has a Turkish grandmother, so my mother’s family’s traditions were very different to my father’s side.
-I remember driving uphill into the hills towards my grandparents in Northern Iraq and the air just feels different, it almost has no live city and it’s filled with mountains, rivers and beautiful nature.
-We used to refuel our water supply from a cold and clean river near my mother’s old house.
-The language is also different, my mother’s family could speak and understand Turkish very well, and most of their slang is influenced from Turkey.
+My mother is from Northern Iraq and has a Turkish grandmother, so my mother’s family traditions were very different to my father’s side.
+I remember driving up into the hills towards my grandparents’ home – the air just feels different.
+Northern Iraq is filled with mountains, rivers and beautiful nature.
+We used to refuel our water supply from a cold, clean river near my mother’s old house.
+The language is also different.
+My mother’s family could speak and understand Turkish very well, and most of their slang is influenced from Turkey.

-I believe the 11 years I spent in Iraq have played the greatest role in sharing me to be the person I am today.
-They were some incredible years, filled with laughter and joy, and family.
-My father’s whole family was centred in an area, close to everyone, and we would spend our days in each other’s houses, learning from all my uncles and aunties, growing up with all my cousins… They’re the sweetest memories I can recall.
+I believe the 11 years I spent in Iraq have played the greatest role in shaping who I am today.
+They were some incredible years, filled with laughter, joy, and family.
+My extended family would spend our days in each other’s houses, learning from all my uncles and aunties, growing up with all my cousins.
+They’re the sweetest memories I can recall.

-Soon after, my family decided to flee illegally by car to seek refuge in Jordan.
+My family decided to flee illegally by car to seek refuge in Jordan.
 Jordan at the time, and to this day, is one of the most accepting countries in the Arabic realm.
-At the end of last year (2019), the number of refugees registered in Jordan stood at 744,795 persons (UNHCR figures), among them are refugees from Syria, Iraq, Yemen, Sudan and more.
+At the end of 2019, the number of refugees registered in Jordan stood at 744,795 persons (UNHCR figures), among them are refugees from Syria, Iraq, Yemen, Sudan and more.

-As we settled in Jordan for 5 years, we adapted to a different way of living, and under the UNHCR, they continue to provide us with education, health and cash assistance to help us with our re-settlement.
-Then an opportunity came up to migrate to Australia and live with our uncle who’s been here for over 2 decades.
-And we moved to Sydney.
+We settled there for five years, and adapted to a different way of living, with the UNHCR providing us with education, health and cash assistance to help us with our re-settlement.
+Then an opportunity came up to migrate to Australia and live with our uncle, who has been here for over two decades, so we moved to Sydney.

-So when I make this dish, my heart goes back to the cold lockdown days in Baghdad where we’d all gather to have this dish at night for dessert, and then once again, eating the leftovers in the morning (because why not!).
+When I make ‘Turshana’, my heart goes back to the cold lockdown days in Baghdad and to childhood holidays spent with my mother’s parents in Northern Iraq.
+In both places, we’d all gather to have this dish at night for dessert, and eat the leftovers in the morning, because why not?

-It’s a marvellous and quite unique dish.
-Do give it a try and I promise your family will bond over it too and you will have your own love story with this dish.
+It’s a marvellous dish and a taste of Northern Iraq.
+Do give it a try and I promise your family will bond over it too, and you will have your own love story.